bentiss/tuhi_old/README.md

       expires, a ListenComplete signal is sent indicating success or error.

-      When a compatible device appears (button pressed), the daemon connects to it and downloads all drawings from the device.
+      When a compatible device appears (button pressed), the daemon connects to it, downloads all drawings from the device and disconnects itself.
       If successfull, the drawings are deleted from the device.
       The data is held by the daemon in non-persistent storage until the daemon is stopped or we run out of memory, whichever happens earlier.